-Main auditorium on campus will honor Benton and Paula Baugh, major donors and Christians involved in racial unity efforts in Houston.
+Main chapel venue at Oklahoma Christian will honor Benton and Paula Baugh, major donors and Christians involved in racial unity efforts in Houston.

 By Bobby Ross Jr. | The Christian Chronicle

-OKLAHOMA CITY — After a half-century as Hardeman Auditorium, the main auditorium where Oklahoma Christian University students assemble for daily chapel and perform the annual Spring Sing musical variety show has a new name — a change spurred by concerns over a racist statement attributed to the former namesake.
+OKLAHOMA CITY — After a half-century as Hardeman Auditorium, Oklahoma Christian University’s main assembly hall has a new name — a change spurred by concerns over a racist statement attributed to the former namesake.

-As hundreds of students in colorful costumes gathered for Spring Sing club night Tuesday night, university President John deSteiguer revealed that the assembly hall’s new name will honor donors Benton and Paula Baugh.
+As hundreds of students in colorful costumes gathered for Spring Sing club night Tuesday, university President John deSteiguer revealed that the venue’s new name will honor donors Benton and Paula Baugh.

 The Baughs are members of the Memorial Church of Christ in Houston and active proponents of racial unity efforts.
 They recently gave Oklahoma Christian $1 million — just their latest seven-figure donation after previous support of the university’s Bible and engineering programs.

 Students greeted deSteiguer’s announcement of the newly renamed Baugh Auditorium — already dubbed the “Baughditorium” — with a standing ovation.

 “For a lot of African-American students, we’re happy that the name is changing,” said Elise Miller, a sophomore from Plano, Texas.
 She — like all Oklahoma Christian students — attends a mandatory daily chapel service in the auditorium.